 The purpose of this feature is increase the information exchange that is currently possible.
-For this release, users will be able to define Webhooks only for three types of events:
+Users are able to define Webhooks for four types of events:

 - Alerts notifications

 Those will be configured the same way as we configure the Email and SMS notifications.

 In this version, users will have to create the structure of the HTTP POST that will be made.

 The CRUD operations are only available for Manager.
 Users are only able to retrieve the list of configured Webhooks to use them in Alert and Data Quality notifications.